bbauska/UC-Davis-JS-Basics/readme.md

   alt="3.30 Slideshow with Cross Fade Effect - Part 2." />
 </p>

-</p>Now we're all set up and ready to go, and ready to start writing our script.
+</p>Now we&apos;re all set up and ready to go, and ready to start writing our script.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 550. example, starting the script (304) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">